zooniverse/front-end-monorepo/packages/app-project/README.md

 ### Docker

-- `docker-compose up -d` to run a dev server, in the background, on http://localhost:3000 and the storybook on http://localhost:9001 using `yarn dev` and `yarn storybook` resepectively.
+- `docker-compose up -d` to run a dev server, in the background, on http://localhost:3000 and the storybook on http://localhost:9001 using `yarn dev` and `yarn storybook` respectively.
 The `--build` flag can be used to build the container.
 This builds and runs a local image which matches the Jenkins build except for running behind a proxy.
 - `docker-compose down` to stop the dev containers.
 - `docker-compose run --rm project test` to run the tests.